copsTvFan/cops-episode-guide/guide.md

 Aired 2000-01-08.

-**Fort Worth, TX 21** (8:45 PM Street Patrol) East Sector -- Officer Jim Grow talks about making a difference.
+**Fort Worth, TX 21** (where is `Fort Worth, TX 20`?)

+- (8:45 PM Street Patrol) East Sector -- Officer Jim Grow talks about making a difference.
 The problem is that you can't always see it.
 You can stop a drunk driver and not know that what would've happened two minutes later, they could've killed 5 people if you didn't come along.
 You have to have faith that you are making a difference.
 He helps arrest two female suspects who made off with a man's car after he entered a convenience store to do some shopping.
 Officer Maldonado is flagged down by a female victim who claims to have given another woman money to buy her some crack... and received two pieces of plaster in return.
 Officer Hernandez receives some unusual help when a suspect detained during a routine traffic stop reveals that his companion is in possession of marijuana.

 ## CP-1217